mpv-player/mpv/DOCS/man/input.rst

     ``cache-duration`` is ``demuxer-cache-duration``.
 Missing if unavailable.

+    ``raw-input-rate`` is the estimated input rate of the network layer (or any other byte-oriented input layer) in bytes per second.
+May be inaccurate or missing.

     When querying the property with the client API using ``MPV_FORMAT_NODE``, or with Lua ``mp.get_property_native``, this will return a mpv_node with the following contents: